 She advised that strategic discussions around experience relevance required establishing accessibility compliance.

-“Instead of considering search functionality as an after-thought, brands are learning that the notion of true conversion is in the design, functionality, and experience of obtaining whatever content that is important to that user at that moment,” Boland explained.
+“Instead of considering internal search functionality as an after-thought, brands are learning that the notion of true conversion is in the design, functionality, and experience of obtaining whatever content that is important to that user at that moment,” Boland explained.

 • Generation Z, the next generation of roughly 2.5 billion consumers, actively seeks diversity and inclusion from the companies they shop with.

-• Further, according to the Web Accessibility Initiative, the global market of people with disabilities is over 1 billion, with a spending power of more than $6 billion
+• Further, according to the Web Accessibility Initiative, the global market of people with disabilities is over 1 billion, with a spending power of more than $6 billion.

 • And then there are the potential penalties incurred by ignoring legal requirements — lawsuits for which tripled in 2018 and have only continued to rise.

-In addition to all of the above, Improving web access for people with disabilities improves the experience for everyone — which is why incorporating a digital search strategy at the start of any website design process is paramount.
+In addition to all of the above, improving web access for people with disabilities improves the experience for everyone — which is why incorporating a digital search strategy at the start of any website design process is paramount.

 “At the beginning of the project, experience relevance strategy is the catalyst for establishing the site’s information architecture and user experience,” Boland said.